Try Now

 Frequently Asked Questions

-Does LucidNova RF1 have a knowledge cutoff date?
+Do LucidQuery AI models have a knowledge cutoff date?

 Why doesn't the API have a temperature parameter?

-LucidNova RF1 features self-tuning parameters that automatically adjust based on the query context.
+Our AI models feature self-tuning parameters that automatically adjust based on the query context.
 The system determines the optimal approach for each type of request without requiring manual parameter tuning.

-What programming languages does LucidNova RF1 understand?
+What programming languages do LucidQuery AI models understand?

 Support